-What's open on Canada Day 2020 in Toronto will be much different then what we previously saw on previous long weekends during the pandemic.
-Toronto has officially entered Stage 2 and some restaurant patios, malls and attractions will remain open on July 1.
+What's open on Canada Day 2021 in Toronto will be much different then what we previously saw on long weekends during the pandemic.
+Toronto will have officially entered Step 2 by July 1 this year which means that in addition to patios, there will be more retail and personal services open on the stat holiday.

 Here's what's open and closed on Canada Day in Toronto this year.